ajenstory/about/README.md

 #### What I'm working on now

-- A [personal portfolio and site](https://jencorbett.dev).
-A digital garden of sorts.
-Space to share projects I am working on, and publish writing 👩🏻‍💻
+- A [personal web app](https://jencorbett.dev) where I will publish my own content, projects, writing and photography 👩🏻‍💻

 #### What I'm working on next